RRPharaoh/ml-project-unsupervised-learning/README.md

 ### 1st Step: data analysis
 The first step of this project was to access and explore a dataset comprised of volume data with key metrics represented by product types.
 I started by analyzing the data utilizing the EDA process.
 I began by looking at key metrics within the descriptive statistics and checking the data frame for completion.
 **Key takeaways**
--based on the pairplot data, we can see some positive correlation between:
+- based on the pairplot data, we can see some positive correlation between:
 - Grocery and detergent paper
 - milk and detergent paper
 - There also appears to be some sporadic outliers and significant pockets of data.